ckyrkou/AIDER/README.md

 ## Notes

 1. This is a subset of the original dataset with images that could be made openly available.
-2. This dataset is released for non-commercial/academic use only under GPL-3.0-or-later
+2. This dataset is released for non-commercial/academic.
+See the respective zenodo portal.
 3. This repo containts only the AIDER dataset, for the deep convolutional neural network called EmergencyNet that is trained on this dataset plase see this [repo]()

 ## Download the Dataset